salvgal/2FASecureText/README.md

 ##
 ### Final considerations:
-The downside of this implementation is that if both the client browser session and the OTP and are compromised (i.e. session hijacking + man in the middle in the second factor), this may create a vulnerability on the system with a real way of exploitation.
+The downside of this implementation is that in case both the client browser session and the OTP are compromised (i.e. session hijacking + man in the middle for the second factor), this may create a vulnerability on the system with a real way of exploitation.
+But this implementation is fare more robust than a plain basic implementation of 2FA.